" " wisno wood furniture finishing: Triangle color theory for wood finishing

 triangle color diagram

-One tool that can be used to simplify the color selection is to with the color triangle theory.
-In or previous article we already write an article about how to use the triangle color theory for mix color.
-Now I will try to explain how to use the triangle theory to choose stain in the wood finishing with transparent color.
-Transparent color is finishing with the final color is still showing the basic color of the substrate.
-Transparent color is much preferred for finishing to the wood furniture, because it will show the beauty of the wood grains and pores, the unique value of wooden furniture.
-For this finish, the final color is obtained from the color mixing from the wood base color and the stain used.
-Then it requires the proper selection stain to obtain the right final color.
+One tool that can be used to simplify the color selection is by using the color triangle theory.
+In or previous article we already write an article about : how to use the triangle color theory for mix color.
+Now I will try to share how to use the triangle theory to choose stain in the wood finishing with transparent color.

-To finish on a light-colored wood (white) the stain color is about the same color to the desired final color.
-But the fact is each type of wood has a certain basic colors, for example: mahogany wood has a red color, oak has green brown color, pine has yellow color, etc. The wood always has a basic color that is already there, what we can do is to choose the appropriate color stain that will blend with the wood color to produce the desired final finishing color.
+If we have the wood with light-color, then we can use the stain with color is about the same with the target of the final finish color.
+But the fact is each type of wood has a certain basic colors, for example: mahogany wood has a red color, oak has green brown color, pine has yellow color, etc. Then the proper stain may need to neutralize the wood base color.

 Orange and Blue is Brown